Neighborhood – Koper et al. (2016)

 What were the implications for law enforcement?

 Although the findings were not conclusive, they suggest that police efforts to reduce violence through multi-agency community initiatives can be successful.
 However, the researchers suggested that multi-agency programs like this one might be refined and strengthened through further emphasis on formalized problem-solving (e.g., use of the SARA model), high-risk groups, hot spot locations, community participation, and long-term project maintenance.

 Where can I find more information about this intervention, similar types of intervention, or related studies?

 - All studies in the Matrix on neighborhoods

 - CEBCP Congressional Briefing: Reducing Gun Violence

-- One-pager: Systematic Review of Problem-Oriented Policing
+- Systematic Review of Problem-Oriented Policing

 - CrimeSolutions Reducing Gun Violence

 - CrimeSolutions Problem-Oriented Policing